 Most of us know how to differentiate between black and white rhinos by sight.
-Square or round lip, smaller or bigger, calf in front or calf behind the cow when running?
+Square or round lip, smaller or bigger, a calf in front or calf behind the cow when running?

-However, when walking through game reserves where both white- and black rhino are present, it can be tricky to identify which specie a track belongs to.
+However, when walking through game reserves where both white- and black rhinos are present, it can be tricky to identify which specie a track belongs to.
 Norman, our specialist tracking instructor, outlines some distinguishing features to look for when identifying rhino tracks:

 - A black rhino’s track has three distinctive toes with large thick toenails.
 The toe in the middle is large and wide, with two smaller outer toes.
-When compared to white rhino, black rhino’s outside toes are smaller, narrower and situated slightly further apart (lower down) from the middle toe.
+When compared to white rhinos, black rhino’s outside toes are smaller, narrower and situated slightly further apart (lower down) from the middle toe.

 - They also create a territorial midden in which both genders may deposit droppings.
 However, the dominant bulls will kick and leave a long winding scrape of their dung using their hind legs.